rsksmart/devportal/docs/04-resources/06-guides/powpeg-app/overview.md

 > To get started, see the [prerequisites](/resources/guides/powpeg-app/prerequisites/) section.

-The [PowPeg](https://powpeg.rootstock.io/) is an application that converts BTC to RBTC and vice versa.
-It is secured by the powpeg protocol, which is a unique protocol that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
-See the history of the [PowPeg Protocol](/concepts/powpeg/).
+The [PowPeg App](https://powpeg.rootstock.io/) converts BTC to RBTC and vice versa.
+It is secured by the PowPeg protocol, which is a unique protocol that secures the locked bitcoins with the same Bitcoin hashrate that establishes consensus.
+See the history of the [PowPeg](/concepts/powpeg/).

-The PowPeg is a web application that fosters the interaction between the bitcoin blockchain and the Rootstock network for easier exchange of BTC and RBTC.
+The PowPeg App is a web application that fosters the interaction between the bitcoin blockchain and the Rootstock network for easier exchange of BTC and RBTC.
 It provides a way to visualize the status of transactions, communicate with a user wallet (both hardware wallets and software wallets), while also providing the highest possible level of security for transactions.

 ## How it Works